Common Anesthesia Side Effects: What to Expect

-One of the most dreaded side-effects of general anesthesia is nausea followed by vomiting.
-It’s such a frequent side-effect that it has its own name: post-operative nausea and vomiting, or PONV.
-The nausea is triggered in some way by how the anesthesia effects the brain centers and the gastrointestinal system.
+One of the most dreaded side effects of general anesthesia is nausea followed by vomiting.
+It’s such a frequent side effect that it has its own name: post-operative nausea and vomiting, or PONV.
+The nausea is triggered in some way by how the anesthesia affects the brain centers and the gastrointestinal system.

 - A history of motion sickness

 - A personal or family history of PONV

 Surgeries more likely to lead to PONV include:

 - Any surgery lasting longer than 30 minutes

 - Abdominal and gynecological surgeries

 - Ear, nose, and throat surgeries

 - Some orthopedic surgery